Back to top

 Q. It says on your website that one can take any pill medication that is swallowed.
 Does that include coated pills such as Advil?

-An example of this issue is the Advil brand family of tablets.
-The (inactive) ingredient panel of the standard Advil tablets and caplets shows that they contain pharmaceutical glaze (i.e., shellac) and sucrose, and one who swallows an Advil pill notices that they have a more pleasant/sweet taste than pills coated with a non-sweetened coating.
+An example of this issue is the Advil brand family of tablets and caplets.
+The (inactive) ingredient panel of the standard Advil tablets shows that they contain pharmaceutical glaze (i.e. shellac) and sucrose, and one who swallows an Advil pill notices that they have a more pleasant/sweet taste than pills coated with a non-sweetened coating.
 These do not pose a Pesach concern.
 However, on rare occasion one will come across a tablet whose ingredient panel indicates that its coating contains mannitol or a flavor, and those items are not recommended.